Itzrahul45/Itzrahul45/README.md

 • I’m currently working on web development...<br>:palm_tree:
 • I’m currently learning css and java script...<br>:herb:
 • I'm currently improving my Skills....
-:

-👋 Hi there!
-I'm [Your Name],

-🎒 A curious and passionate 9th-grade student diving into the world of programming and web development.

-🌟 I love exploring new technologies and bringing ideas to life through code.
-Despite my age, I'm already working on some cool projects using cutting-edge frameworks and libraries.

-🚀 Currently, I'm learning and building with:

-React.js - Creating dynamic and interactive web applications Node.js - Building robust server-side applications MongoDB - Managing data with a powerful NoSQL database Express.js - Simplifying server-side development
-HTML & CSS - Crafting beautiful and responsive web pages JavaScript - Adding functionality and interactivity to my projects 🛠️ My goal is to become a full-stack developer and contribute to open-source projects.

-💡 I'm constantly learning and experimenting with new technologies, and I love collaborating with others to create amazing things.

-🌐 Check out my repositories to see what I'm working on, and feel free to connect with me!

-📫 You can reach me at: [your.email@example.com]

-Let's build something awesome together!

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=Itzrahul45&theme=dark)](https://git.io/streak-stats)